samrocketman/docker-production-ready-flask/README.md

 Create the smallest feasible Docker container for a Python flask app using a production-ready WSGI server.

-Follow Docker best practices:
+Follow Python, Flask, and Docker best practices:

+- Python
+  - Flake8 formatted code.
+  - Organize code into modules.
+  - Unit tests with pytest.
+  - Code coverage report generated from unit tests.
+- Flask
+  - Run Flask from a production WSGI server; Apache httpd
+  - Web server supports HTTP/2.
+- Docker
-- Smart init program to handle proces signals.
+  - PID 1 init program to handle process signals and child processes.
-- Web server starts in foreground with HTTP/2 support.
+  - Web server starts in foreground.
-- Web server logs to stdout and stderr to be handled by Docker instead of writing to disk.
+  - Web server logs to stdout and stderr to be handled by Docker instead of writing logs to disk.

 # Running Docker container